Filtering and sorting

 Note: Prisma Client does not support this feature for MongoDB.

-In version 4.1.0 and later, you can sort the results so that records with null fields appear either first or last.
+You can sort the results so that records with null fields appear either first or last.

 Note: You can only sort by nulls on optional scalar fields.
 If you try to sort by nulls on a required or relation field, Prisma Client throws a P2009 error.